RainbowHackerHorse/Stuffnthings/README.md

-slackattack.sh - Turns Linode's Slackware 14.1 Default Install into a complete (sans X11 stuff) install fishroot.sh - alters the home folder dataset on ZFS so fish prints ~ instead of /usr/home/$username
+slackattack.sh - Turns Linode's Slackware 14.1 Default Install into a complete (sans X11 stuff) install fishroot.sh - alters the home folder dataset on ZFS so fish prints ~ instead of /usr/home/$username Linodebackup.sh - Backups script for remote backups.
+Run it from Rescue Mode